California Reopening: Everything Families Need To Know

 - Grunion Runs

-Open season starts in March, and you can track when the grunion will be at which beaches on this website and plan your own family grunion run.
+Open season began in March, and you can track when the grunion will be at which beaches on this website and plan your own family grunion run.

 - Santa Monica Pier